ersJava/LIRI/README.md

 The return results will give all the basic information about the movie along with a short plot summary.

-If a movie is not choosen, movie-this will automatically suggest _"If you are looking for a classic 90s, feel good movie, you should watch The Goonies!"_ and give you the movie results for The Goonies.
+If a movie is not chosen, movie-this will automatically suggest _"If you are looking for a classic 90s, feel good movie, you should watch The Goonies!"_ and give you the movie results for The Goonies.

 * **doWhatItSays()** function coming soon!